mantidproject/mantid/docs/source/techniques/ISIS_Reflectometry.rst

 Specular Reflection
 -------------------

-In an experiment, the intensity, :math:`I` (i.e. the number of neutrons received at the detector) is measured as a function of time-of-flight, :math:`TOF`.
-The desired outcome of the reduction is a one-dimensional plot (summed over the detectors) of :math:`I` against momentum transfer, :math:`Q`.
+In an experiment, the reflected intensity, :math:`I` (i.e. the number of neutrons received at the detector) is measured as a function of time-of-flight, :math:`TOF`.
+The desired outcome of the reduction is a one-dimensional plot (summed over the detectors) of reflectivity normalised by an un-reflected beam, :math:`I_0` against momentum transfer, :math:`Q`.

-To achieve this, the input workspace in :math:`TOF` is first converted to wavelength, :math:`\lambda`, and normalisation by monitors, direct beam and transmission runs are optionally applied.
+To achieve this, the input workspace in :math:`TOF` is first converted to wavelength, :math:`\lambda`, and normalised by monitors; direct beam and transmission runs are optionally applied.
 The workspace is summed over all detectors in the region of interest, using either constant-:math:`\lambda` or constant-:math:`Q` binning.
 The result is a one-dimensional array of :math:`I` against :math:`\lambda`.
-The summed workspace is converted to :math:`Q` and rebinned to the required resolution, as determined by the slits - the :ref:`algm-NRCalculateSlitResolution` algorithm is used to calculate the slit resolution.
+The summed workspace is converted to :math:`Q` and rebinned to the required resolution, as determined either by the slits or the user.
+The :ref:`algm-NRCalculateSlitResolution` algorithm is used to calculate the slit resolution.

 The resulting one-dimensional plot of :math:`I` against :math:`Q` is typically referred to as ``IvsQ``. :ref:`algm-ReflectometryReductionOneAuto` also outputs the unbinned workspace in :math:`Q`, as well as the summed workspace in :math:`\lambda`, and these are typically referred to as ``IvsQ_unbinned`` and ``IvsLam`` respectively.

-An experiment may be repeated with different :math:`\theta_i` and the results stitched together in order to obtain a greater range in :math:`Q`.
+An experiment may be repeated with different :math:`\theta_i` and the results stitched together in order to obtain the reflectivity over a greater range of :math:`Q`.

 A sample under certain conditions (temperature, magnetic field, etc) is usually measured at two or three different incident angles, :math:`\theta_i`.
-This means that we typically end up with two or three :math:`TOF` workspaces that are combined (*stitched*) to give a final plot covering a greater range in :math:`Q`.
+This means that we typically end up with two or three :math:`TOF` workspaces that are combined (*stitched*) and processed to give a single plot covering a larger range of :math:`Q`.

 The actual reduction is relatively simple and produces a simple one dimensional plot which can be saved as an ASCII file.
 However, there can be many files to deal with and we need to make sure that we process the correct runs together and with the correct parameters, transmission runs etc.